 What’s Your Experience?

-What is your approach to recruiting volunteers for your school auction?
+What is your approach to recruiting school volunteers for your fundraising event?
 Do you have a particular process that works well?
 What techniques have you found for matching up volunteer skills with auction tasks?
 How do you handle situations where volunteers want an assignment that doesn’t quite match with their skill set?
 Share your experiences in the comments below.
 We’d love to hear from you.